Aloha POS Reviews

 Final Verdict

 There are a lot of things that Aloha does better than other POS providers.
-This system is powerful and reliable, coming with all of the features that a restaurant could possibly need, including online ordering, secure access from out-of-store locations, and more.
+This system is more powerful and more reliable than most.
+It comes with all of the features that a restaurant could possibly need, including online ordering, secure access from out-of-store locations, and more.

-However, it is also worth noting that Aloha does not provide very good local support or customer support.
+However, Aloha does not provide the best local support or customer support.
 The company also lacks a transparent pricing model, which isn't helpful as a restaurant owner, considering you're probably spending so much money elsewhere.

 Is there better cloud-based tech?